xxsong5/image_to_klg/README.md

 make

 ## how to use for tum rgbd datasets
-There need two params which is assiostions.txt(in which directroy also include rgb and depth dirs) and savepath
+There need two params which are assiostions.txt(in which directroy also include rgb and depth dirs) and savepath
 Example: ./toklg   .../yourTumDataAssociationFile.txt   .../youSaveFile.klg